HartmutBorth/PLASIM/README.md

 Then have a look at the README file for configuration and setup.

-More info, references, pictures, movies, forum, etc. can be found at:
+More info, references, pictures, movies, etc. can be found at:

 www.mi.uni-hamburg.de/plasim